Das Supertalent: Season 11 (2017)

-The eleventh season premiered on 16 September 2017 on RTL and ended on 16 December 2017.
-It was announced that the TV presenter Nazan Eckes will replacing Victoria Swarovski.
-Dieter Bohlen and Bruce Darnell returned as judges and Daniel Hartwich as host.
+The 11th season premiered on 16 September 2017 on RTL and ended on 16 December 2017.
+TV presenter Nazan Eckes was announced to replace Victoria Swarovski.
+Dieter Bohlen and Bruce Darnell returned as judges, with Daniel Hartwich as host.
 Alexa Lauenburger won this season with her dogs.
-There was again €100,000 to be won, but no longer a performance in Las Vegas.

-In this season, there was a decision show before the final.
+Again €100,000, were the prize to be won, but no longer a performance in Las Vegas was included.
+In this season, a decision show was aired before the final.